luigisaetta/custom_rag_agent/README.md

 ## Design and implementation
 * The agent is implemented using **LangGraph**
 * Vector Search is implemented, using Langchain, on top of Oracle 23AI
-* (Optional) A **reranker**, implemented using an LLM, can be used to refine the search
+* (Optional) A **reranker** can be used to refine the search

 Design decisions:
 * For every node of the graph there is a dedicated Python class (a **Runnable**, as QueryRewriter...)
-* Reranker is implemented using a LLM (wip).
-Easy to plug, for example, Cohere reranker
+* Reranker is implemented using a LLM.
+AS other option, it is easy to plug-in, for example, Cohere reranker
 * The agent is integrated with **OCI APM**, for **Observability**; Integration using **py-zipkin**
 * UI implemented with **Streamlit**